 Jupyter notebook inside a virtual environment

 Follow these steps to run a jupyter notebook inside a python virtual environment where you can install all the packages you need for your project.
+Using virtual environments will allow you to keep projects completely separate with different packages, different python versions, etc.

 Initial setup